 Somehow, we can all relate to the discouragement and exhaustion of Elijah.
 So we need to learn from the solution proposed by God to revitalize and energize him for the long journey he needed to make and the important work he was going to do.
 The bread God provided is a figure of a more wondrous bread that is available to us, the Eucharist.

 It’s hard enough to do the right thing.
 But when you get blame for it instead of praise, it really takes the wind out of your sails, even if you happen to be a prophet.

-This is background we need in order to understand this Sundayís first reading.
-Elijah had just brought an end to a two year famine by doing away with the idolatrous prophets of Baíal.
-So what thanks does he get from Queen Jezebel?
+This is background we need in order to understand an intriguing story preserved for us in the first book of Kings.
+Elijah had just brought an end to a two year famine by doing away with the idolatrous prophets of Ba’al. So what thanks does he get from Queen Jezebel?
 She demands his head on a platter.
-Within seconds he goes from being a hero to a fugitive.
+Within seconds he goes from hero to fugitive.
 After running for his life, he finally drops exhausted in the desert under the only shade he can find.
 Feeling sorry for himself, he prays for death.
-God decides instead to give him food.
+God decides on a different solution to his problem.
 An angel appears with bread and water and tells him to take nourishment.
 He has a long journey ahead of him and there is no time for moping.

 This is no ordinary meal, however.
 Have you ever heard of a single snack of bread and water giving someone sufficient strength to trudge 40 days through barren desert only to arrive at an equally barren mountain?

 This is indeed a puzzling incident that is more than a miraculous desert refueling of a discouraged prophet.
 The Holy Spirit intends it to point forward to an even more remarkable food and drink that God will make available through his son, Jesus.